 To meet the varied needs of individual students, Dining Services provides different meal plans.
-All on-campus residents may choose from among three meal plans, which come with the "Student Housing and Food Contract."
+All on-campus residents choose from among three meal plans, which come with the "Student Housing and Food Contract."
 They are the 19-Meal Plan, the 14-Meal Plan and Any-11-Premier Meal Plan.
-All of these plans provide the student with more good food at less cost per meal than any other means available.
 Commuters, who do not automatically have meal plans, may purchase any of the on-campus plans and have the additional options of a ten, five and three meal plan.

-The department also offers declining balance accounts that operate similar to a debit card.
-Students using this plan, called Dining Dollars, get a five-percent discount and pay no sales tax on anything they buy.
+The department offers declining balance accounts that operate like debit cards.
+Students using this plan, called Dining Dollars, get a 5-percent discount and pay no sales tax on anything they buy.
 Cash sales are also welcome at all Dining Services locations.